alexa-samples/skill-sample-nodejs-zero-to-hero/README.md

-# ASK ES Video Series
+# Feliz Cumplea√os - ASK Developer Training Course in Spanish

-Support code for ASK ES Video series for Spanish locales.
+Support code for ASK Developer Training Course for Spanish Alexa locales.
 This is progressive code that starts from scratch and adds features on each module.
 The source code is suitable for teaching how to code Alexa skills (see the README file on each module for instructions on how to evolve the code departing from the previous module).

 ## Part 1 - Alexa-Hosted Skills (preset - Hello World)